SofiaAlmroth/library_system_FE/README.md

 npm run dev
 ```

-4. Build the project for production:
+4. Build the project for production (only if you're preparing for deployment):
 ```bash
 npm run build
 ```